mitchnegus/pyleiades/README.md

 --------------------------------------------------------------

-Outside dependencies are numpy and glob.
+Outside dependencies are numpy, pandas, and glob.

 --------------------------------------------------------------
-a